Algorithmic Forecasting of Extreme Heat Waves: Temperature Changes from Pre-Test to Post-Test

-Figure~\ref{fig:histos} shows the grid cell, surface temperature gain scores of means histogram for the extreme heat wave, for the Faux Heat Wave 1 and for their overlap.
-Variation in both sets of gain scores over grid cells is to be expected.
-The gain scores condition directly on pre-test surface temperatures and indirectly on fixed temperature-related features of grid cells such that \emph{dynamic} forcings influencing surface temperatures can be better revealed.\footnote { Statistical interactions between dynamic processes and fixed features of a grid cell certainly can occur and are not controlled by the pre-test conditioning.
+Research on extreme heat waves often starts with comparisons between surface temperature distributions and common theoretical densities such as the extreme value distribution (Touchette, 2009; McKinnon and Simpson, 2022; Zhang et al., 2024) Figure~\ref{fig:histos} shows the grid cell, surface temperature gain scores of means histogram for the extreme heat wave, for the Faux Heat Wave 1 and for their overlap.
+The gain scores condition directly on pre-test surface temperatures and, therefore indirectly on fixed temperature-related features of grid cells such as proximity to an urban heat island.\footnote { Statistical interactions between dynamic processes and fixed features of a grid cell or the period (i.e., day) certainly can occur and are not controlled by the pre-test conditioning (Lui, 2016: section 1.4).
 Estimating such relationships can be very challenging and is beyond the goals of this analysis, necessarily constrained by what the AIRS data measures. }

 Neither the actual heat wave histogram nor faux heat wave histogram has much resemblance to the canonical normal distribution.
 There is far too much mass toward the centers of both histograms.
 Nor is either distribution strongly skewed to the left or the right.
 There is nothing to suggest an extreme value distribution.
 The attempt to isolate the role of dynamic temperature process does not lead to popular ``off-the shelf'' distributions in gain scores.\footnote { These are ``eyeball'' assessments that require some care because the aspect ratio of all three histograms produces rather flat-looking frequency profiles.
 When the histograms have an aspect ratio of 1 to 1 in height to width, the eyeball impression is close to a rectangle that is taller than it is wide.
-The 1 to 1 aspect ratio led to distorted displays when collected on a single page. }
+The 1 to 1 aspect ratio led to distorted displays when they were collected on a single page. }